skepee/Scroll-Columns/README.md

 # Scroll - Columns - Highlight row and column
 This version highlights the entire column and row of the selected element.
 Also navigation is showed.
  - When you scroll with focus on the header, the entire column is highlighted.
- - When you scroll with focus on the row, the entire row is highlighted.
+ - When you scroll with focus on a not header cell, the entire row is highlighted.

 Demo: https://codepen.io/skepee/pen/VgOBGx